 How Does a Concrete Pump Work?

-Construction is a booming business and one whose demands are expected to increase in the coming years.
-According to the World Economic Forum, the population of the world’s urban areas is growing by 200,000 people a day, and all those new inhabitants need housing, medical services, schools, transportation infrastructure and more.
-Construction of urban infrastructure to meet the needs of a growing population will almost certainly keep construction contractors and laborers in high demand in the coming years.
+Construction is a booming business, with demands expected to increase in the coming years.
+According to the World Bank, 7 out of 10 people will live in urban areas by 2050, and all those new inhabitants need housing, medical services, schools and transportation infrastructure.
+The construction of urban infrastructure to meet the needs of a growing population will almost certainly keep construction contractors and laborers in high demand in the coming years.

 In the construction business, efficiency and reliability are at a premium.
 But on many projects, especially large, complex projects, it’s easy to fall behind.
-The global consulting group McKinsey estimates that an enormous 98% of large-scale construction projects incur cost overruns or delays.
-And the average large-scale construction project ends up falling 20 months — almost two years — behind schedule.
+The global consulting group McKinsey estimates that 98% of large-scale construction projects incur cost overruns or delays.
+And the average large-scale construction project falls 20 months — almost two years — behind schedule.

 Different Types of Concrete Pumps